hyperledger/fabric/examples/configtxupdate/README.md

 4. `configtxlator` used to compute config update representation of changes to the config
 5. SDK submits signs and submits config

 The `configtxlator` tool exposes a truly stateless REST API for interacting with configuration elements.
-These REST components support converting the native configuration format to/from a human readable JSON representation, as well as computing computing configuration updates based on the difference between two configurations.
+These REST components support converting the native configuration format to/from a human readable JSON representation, as well as computing configuration updates based on the difference between two configurations.

 Because the `configtxlator` service deliberately does not contain any crypto material, or otherwise secret information, it does not include any authorization or access control.
 The anticipated typical deployment would be to operate as a sandboxed container, locally with the application, so that there is a dedicated configtxlator process for each consumer of it.

-## Buliding and running the configtxlator
+## Building and running the configtxlator

 The `configtxlator` binary may be produced by executing `make configtxlator`.